-Having a balanced and nutritious diet is especially important for the elderly.
-Dr Lim Si Ching, Senior Consultant, Geriatric Medicine from Changi General Hospital shares what are the essential nutrients that the elderly needs.
+Having a balanced and nutritious diet is especially important for seniors.
+The Department of Geriatric Medicine from Changi General Hospital (CGH) shares what are the essential nutrients that the elderly needs.

 Changi General Hospital (CGH), a member of the